paul-m/VirtualPersistAPI/spec/VirtualPersistAPI.md

 Authentication
 --------------

+There will be an option to perform some authentication through http headers.
+In the case of a Second Life application, for instance, the X-SecondLife-Shard header could be checked to see if it matches the user UUID in the URI. http://wiki.secondlife.com/wiki/LlHTTPRequest

 Second Life has very limited scripting capabilities and those capabilities shift frequently.
 This means it's unlikely we'll come up with something like an OAuth or even session-based security solution for SL support.